MC-Franco-de-Leon/Stack-Exchange-Data-Dump/README.md

 We oberve from the graph the following facts:

-* With exeption of one user, the amount of answers is significantly bigger than the amount of questions posted for top 3 users according to our metris.
+* With exeption of one user, the amount of answers is significantly bigger than the amount of questions posted for the top 3 users according to our metric.
 This may also be a way to identify **difficult questions** (I mean questions posted by highly experienced users)

 ## Answers/Questions from Bitcoin Data Base